 File a Complaint

-Complaints are evaluated by field office managers, and handled one of two ways:
+Complaints are handled one of two ways:

 Filing a Discrimination Complaint with the Oregon Bureau of Labor and Industries (BOLI)

 According to Oregon law, it is illegal to discriminate against any employee or prospective employee because the employee has opposed any practice that the Oregon Safe Employment Act prohibits.
 That means that you can’t lose your job if you file a complaint with Oregon OSHA or report workplace safety and health issues.
 You are protected by ORS 654.001 to 654.295.

 If you, as an employee or prospective employee, believe that you have been not hired, let go from employment, or otherwise discriminated against because you raised workplace safety and health issues, you may file a complaint.
 You must file within 90 days with the Commissioner of the Oregon Bureau of Labor and Industries alleging discrimination under provisions of ORS 659A.820.